• Home

 dried chilies, onion, garlic and chocolate on a white plate

-Truly authentic enchilada sauce does not have tomatoes in it.
 If you want a sauce with tomatoes then you should try entomatadas.

 Real deal enchilada sauce is very simplistic and only requires a handful of ingredients and each cook has their own way of making it.

 I first learned how to make enchilada sauce from a friend many years ago.
-She made hers super spicy using only arbol peppers.

-Here is the brand I usually purchase
+Here is the brand I usually purchase.

 bag of chile guajillo

-It is very important to make sure the dried chiles aren’t hard and brittle.
 They should be soft and you should be able to bend them without them breaking.

 How to Make Authentic Enchilada Sauce

 The first thing you want to do is clean your peppers.
-I do this with a damp paper towel.

-After cleaning them take the stem off and remove the seeds.
-Put the chilies in a pot with four cups of water and bring to a boil over medium high heat.
-Let boil for about ten minutes.
+Put the chiles in a pot with four cups of water and bring to a boil over medium high heat.

 Then transfer the chilies to a blender with 2 1/2 cups of the water that was used to boil them.
-Also add the piece of onion and garlic cloves.
-Then blend for a few minutes.

 While the sauce is blending add about two tablespoons of vegetable oil to a pot and heat over medium heat.
-Once the oil is hot strain the sauce into the pot and stir.

 straining enchilada sauce

 Add the chocolate to the sauce and reduce heat to low.
-Let simmer for about 10-15 min.
-Then stir the sauce and season with salt to taste.

 I know that adding chocolate to enchilada sauce sounds so odd but it really compliments the sauce.
-It doesn’t overpower the sauce at all.
-It just adds to it and gives it a more complex flavor.
-You could leave it out but I don’t recommend it.

-The enchilada sauce is now done.
-It is so good.
 It’s really hard to keep myself from dipping my fingers in it and eating it all.

 homemade red enchilada sauce